 p≡p for Outlook¶

-Following configurations are supported exclusively for p≡p for Outlook:
+Following software and hardware configurations are supported in p≡p for Outlook:

 Both 32-bit and 64-bit versions